Murray recovers, rallies No. 7 OU past Texas Tech, 51-46

 After a 31-yard return on Dorsey's second pick , Duffey came on as change of pace replacement for Bowman and threw a screen that Ta'Zhawn Henry took 14 yards for a 14-0 lead.

-Murray bounced back to lead the Sooners to 687 total yards in what figures to be his only chance to get the Sooners back to the four-team playoff since the junior is expected to pursue pro baseball after his only season as OU's starter.
+Murray bounced back to lead the Sooners to 687 total yards in what figures to be his only chance to match Mayfield's run to the four-team playoff last season since the junior is expected to pursue pro baseball after one year as OU's starter.

-"Sometimes a guy can get a little gun shy when you have a start like that," said Riley, returning to his alma mater for the first time since replacing Bob Stoops as coach.
+"Sometimes a guy can get a little gun shy when you have a start like that," said Lincoln Riley, who was on the sidelines at his alma mater for the first time since replacing Bob Stoops.
 "And he wasn't.
 He kept flinging.
 He ran the ball well."

 Lee Morris caught two of Murray's TDs, the second a 46-yarder that put the Sooners ahead for good 35-31 in the third quarter.
 Morris had 101 yards receiving.
 Texas Tech's Antoine Wesley caught 12 passes for 199 yards.